metasophiea/Curve/README.md

 # [curve](https://curve.metasophiea.com/)

 ## A Project In Three Parts
-- **_Curve_** is a musical workstation designed to be like real-world music making machines.
+- **_Curve_** is a musical sandbox designed to be like real-world music making machines.
 There's synthesizers and effect units and keyboards and all sorts of stuff you can plug together and play with.

 - **_Workspace_** is a interface framework that is being written alongside Curve.
 With it, one can create graphical objects and have them interact with one another and the user, in a visual and natural way.
 Just play around with Curve and you'll understand.